Ask Experts Questions for FREE Help!

 Hello, likegreen!

-Your post reflects your personal opinion based upon the experience that you have had.
+Your post reflects your opinion based upon the experience that you have had.
 I have taught at the college level in music without having a masters of some kind.
 I was hired because of the amount of experience and knowledge that I had.

 It's true that a person might be more likely to be hired at a college or university because of having an advanced degree beyond the undergraduate level.
 But, particularly in the art types of fields, where the candidates may be coming from another country where the equivalents to our types of degrees might not even exist, they might get hired simply because they are among the best of the best.